Pretransfusion testing for red blood cell transfusion

 - Harvard Medical School

 Safe transfusion of red blood cells (RBC) is possible because donor RBC units can be selected for their compatibility with the recipient's blood type.
 Transfused RBC units do not need to be antigenically identical to the recipient's RBCs, but they do need to lack antigens that could provoke clinically significant hemolysis in the recipient (eg, a blood group A donor unit transfused to a blood group O recipient).

 This topic discusses the practical aspects of compatibility testing and interpretation of potential results from this testing.

 Separate topic reviews provide an overview of RBC antigens and their clinical significance, management of the patient for whom compatible cells cannot be found, practical aspects of blood transfusion, and management of hemolytic transfusion reactions.
-(See "Red blood cell antigens and antibodies" and "The incompatible crossmatch" and "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters", section on 'Specialized modifications' and "Transfusion-associated immune and non immune-mediated hemolysis".)
+(See "Red blood cell antigens and antibodies" and "The incompatible crossmatch" and "Red blood cell transfusion in adults: Storage, specialized modifications, and infusion parameters", section on 'Specialized modifications' and "Hemolytic transfusion reactions".)

 Terms that may be helpful in accurate communication regarding desired testing and interpretation of results from compatibility testing include the following: